woocommerce/woocommerce-subscriptions-importer-exporter/tests/README.md

 * WordPress-Extra
 * WordPress-VIP

-**Updating Rule Sets:** The rule sets are occassionally updated.
-The easiests way to update your local rule sets is to simply run the `install.sh` script again listed under  *Initial Setup* above.
+**Updating Rule Sets:** The rule sets are occasionally updated.
+The easiest way to update your local rule sets is to simply run the `install.sh` script again listed under  *Initial Setup* above.

 ## Search for PHP Syntax Errors